 Quartz countertops are beautiful, easy to maintain and are in increasingly high demand among homeowners.
 Quartz has surpassed granite and marble in popularity and it’s easy to understand why with so many styles and colors to choose from and ease of maintenance.

 Quartz surfaces have evolved so much over the years.
 You can now choose style / patterns that mimic marble and granite.
 If you live in the Charlotte area, come and visit our complete kitchen and bath showroom.
 We carry all the major brands of quartz and have hundreds of colors for you to choose from.

 Quartz countertops are slick looking, durable and low maintenance.
 They rival granite countertops in popularity and are similar in price per square foot.

 Quartz countertops come in a variety of colors and hues (some really off the charts!).
 While some have sparkles and veins, others have recycled glass and metallic flecks to create a different and unique look.
-Over the years, color options have greatly increased for quartz countertops and they are now a top choice for homeowners.
+Over the years, quartz color options have multiplied giving more choices to homeowners.

 Origin of quartz

 In its pure form, quartz is colorless or white.
 Quarts is the 4th hardest crystalline mineral found on earth.
 It is the most common mineral available making up 12% of the earth’s crust.
 The soil in which it is found directly affects its coloration.
 Quartz is imported from all around the world.
 Some of the major producers of quartz crystals include the United States, Madagascar, Germany, Brazil and Canada.